-16. Acting Appointments - (1) In the case of absence from duty of any employee (from whatever cause arising) or on the occurrence from any cause of a vacancy in any position in the Public Jervice (whether by reason of death, resignation, or otherwise) and from time to time while the absence or vacancy continues, all or any of the powers and duties of the employee or pertaining to the position may be exercised and performed by any other employee for the time being directed by the Commission to exercise and perform them, whether the direction has been given before the absence or vacancy occurs or while it continues.
+(2) In the case of absence from duty of any employee in a special post (from whatever cause arising) or on the occurrence from any cause of a vacancy in any special post (whether by reason of death, resignation or otherwise) and from time to time while the absence or vacancy continues, all or any of the powers and duties of the employee or pertaining to the position may be exercised and performed by any other employee for the time being directed by the Commission with the concurrence of Cabinet to exercise and perform them, whether the direction has been given before the absence or vacancy occurs or while it continues.

-(2) No such direction an no acts done by any employee acting pursuant to any such direction shall in any proceedings be questioned on the ground that the occasion for the direction had not arisen or had ceased, or on the ground that the employee had not been appointed to any position to which the direction relates.
+(3) No direction given under subsection (1) or subsection (2) of this section and no acts done by any employee acting pursuant to any such direction shall in any proceedings be questioned on the ground that the occasion for the direction had not arisen or had ceased, or on the ground that the employee had not been appointed to any position to which the direction relates.

-17. Evidence of Appointments - (1) Any appointment to any office or position in the Public Service shall be made, confirmed or approved in writing by an instrument or minute by the Commission or by any person to whom the Commission has delegated power in that behalf in accordance with section 5 of this Act; and, notwithstanding anything to the contrary in any enactment, it shall not be necessary for the Commission or any such person to execute any formal warrant or other instrument in special form.
+18. Evidence of appointments - (1) Any appointment to any office or position in the Public Service shall be made, confirmed or approved in writing by an instrument or minute by the Commission or by any person to whom the Commission has delegated power in that behalf in accordance with section 5 of this Act; and, notwithstanding anything to the contrary in any enactment, it shall not be necessary for the Commission or any such person to execute any formal warrant or other instrument in special form.

-(2) A certificate signed by the Commission that any person named in the certificate was appointed to any office or position in the Public Service from and including a day stated therein shall be sufficient evidence that the person so named was duly so appointed to anicontinues to hold the office or position unless the contrary is proved.
+(2) A certificate signed by the Commission that any person named in the certificate was appointed to any office or position in the Public Service from and including a day stated therein shall be sufficient evidence that the person so named was duly so appointed to and continues to hold the office or position unless the contrary is proved.

-18. Appointments subject to appeal to be provisional (1) Every appointment or promotion which is subject to a right of appeal by any officer under section 40 of this Act shall be provisional until all appeals lodged in respect thereof have been duly determined, or, if no appeal is lodged, until the time for the lodging of appeals has expired.
+19. Appointments subject to appeal to be provisional -(1) Every appointment or promotion which is subject to a right of appeal by any officer under section 41 of this Act shall be provisional until all appeals lodged in respect thereof have been duly determined, or, if no appeal is lodged, until the time for the lodging of appeals has expired.